MacArthur, Douglas A. (1880-1964)

 However, MacArthur had split the Allied effort in the Pacific.
 The Navy was determined not to serve under MacArthur, and MacArthur was determined not to serve under the Navy, so the Southwest Pacific and Pacific commands were kept independent of each other.
 The Navy prepared for and executed its long-planned drive across the Central Pacific at the same time that MacArthur was driving up the coast of New Guinea.
 So great were the Allied resources by then that this seeming violation of the principle of mass was transformed into a one-two punch that prevented the Japanese from effectively concentrating their defenses against either drive.

-Personality and character.
 One of MacArthur’s blind spots was his relations with his allies.
-He treated Australian and New Zealand troops with wholly undeserved contempt, assigning them mopping-up duties and almost never acknowledging their contributions in his communiqués.
+He treated Australian and New Zealand troops with wholly undeserved contempt, assigning them mopping-up duties and almost never acknowledging their contributions in his communiques.
 Part of the problem may have been that MacArthur took pride in being a lifelong professional soldier, the son of a professional soldier, while most Australian commanders were reservists between the world wars.
 Another part of the problem may have been that 8 Australian Division had failed to hold Singapore for as long as MacArthur’s Philippine troops had held Bataan, a comparison from which MacArthur drew unwarranted generalizations.
 MacArthur did not seem to understand at first how terrible the terrain in New Guinea was, and he was biting in his criticism of Australian militia who fought at Kokoda and Milne Bay, telling Marshall that "The enemy's defeat at Milne Bay must not be accepted as a measure of relative fighting capacity of the troops involved."
+When Eichelberger arrived at Rockhampton, MacArthur advised him to "pay [his] respects to the Australians and then have nothing further to do with them" (Larrabee 1987).

 Another of MacArthur’s blind spots was his attitude towards the Navy.
 Though he got along well with Halsey and with his own Southwest Pacific naval commander, Thomas Kinkaid, MacArthur never forgave the Navy for not taking greater risks to relieve the Philippines.
 He constantly tried to undercut Nimitz, the top naval commander in the Pacific.
 In June 1942, MacArthur even claimed to Marshall that, while serving as Chief of Staff, he had uncovered a Navy conspiracy to take complete control of the national defense.
 His supporters claimed that MacArthur’s strategy saved American lives by leapfrogging Japanese strongholds, while the Navy’s campaign in the Central Pacific was throwing away American lives in unnecessary frontal attacks on small islands where there was no room for maneuver.
 This ungenerous attitude ignored the extremely heavy casualties suffered by MacArthur’s forces at Buna and during the second Philippines campaign, and it minimized the vital contribution of the Central Pacific campaign to cracking the inner Japanese defenses.